 The frontal lobe is located at the front of the brain, over the eyes.
 This lobe contains the olfactory bulb, which processes smells.
 The frontal lobe also contains the motor cortex, which is important for planning and implementing movement.
 Areas within the motor cortex map to different muscle groups.
 Neurons in the frontal lobe also control cognitive functions like maintaining attention, speech, and decision-making.
 Studies of humans who have damaged their frontal lobes show that parts of this area are involved in personality, socialization, and assessing risk.
 The parietal lobe is located at the top of the brain.
 Neurons in the parietal lobe are involved in speech and also reading.
 Two of the parietal lobe's main functions are processing somatosensation-touch sensations like pressure, pain, heat, cold-and processing proprioception-the sense of how parts of the body are oriented in space.
 The parietal lobe contains a somatosensory map of the body similar to the motor cortex.
-The occipital lobe is located at the base of the brain.
-It is primarily involved in processing and interpreting sounds.
+The occipital lobe is located at the back of the brain.
+It is primarily involved in vision-seeing, recognizing, and identifying the visual world.
+The temporal lobe is located at the base of the brain and is primarily involved in processing and interpreting sounds.
 It also contains the hippocampus (named from the Greek for "seahorse," which it resembles in shape) a structure that processes memory formation.
 The role of the hippocampus in memory was partially determined by studying one famous epileptic patient, HM, who had both sides of his hippocampus removed in an attempt to cure his epilepsy.
 His seizures went away, but he could no longer form new memories (although he could remember some facts from before his surgery and could learn new motor tasks).
 Interconnected brain areas called the basal ganglia play important roles in movement control and posture.
 The basal ganglia also regulate motivation.